muzimuzhi/thmtools/README.md

 Provided features:
  - a keyval interface to `\newtheorem` and `\newtheoremstyle`
- - a `\listoftheorem` command with filtering ability
+ - a `\listoftheorems` command with filtering ability
  - [`hyperref`](https://ctan.org/pkg/hyperref) and [`cleveref`](https://ctan.org/pkg/cleveref) compatibility
  - a way of restating entire theorems with a single macro call